eltociear/azure-dev-docs.pt-br/java/spring-framework/configure-spring-data-apache-cassandra-with-cosmos-db.md

 * Um cliente [Git](https://git-scm.com/downloads).

 ## <a name="create-an-azure-cosmos-db-account"></a>Criar uma conta do Azure Cosmos DB

+O procedimento a seguir cria e configura uma conta do Cosmos no portal do Azure.

 ### <a name="create-a-cosmos-db-account-using-the-azure-portal"></a>Criar uma conta do Cosmos DB usando o portal do Azure